isabelrdz00/isabelrdz00/README.md

 ### 💫Hi, I'm Isabel!
-✏️ Detail-oriented professional with a strong foundation in Biosciences, Business, and Systems Analysis, specializing in data analysis, requirements gathering, and process improvement, particularly within the healthcare industry.
+✏️ I'm a detail-oriented Business Analyst with a background in Biosciences and Systems Analysis, experienced in driving process improvements and supporting system optimization across corporate IT environments.
+My work includes requirements gathering, stakeholder engagement, Salesforce administration, and developing documentation solutions using tools like Confluence.

-✨ Proficient in tools such as Excel, Power BI, Salesforce, Tableau, SQL, and Azure DevOps, leveraging KPIs to measure success and ensure project goals are met.
+✨ Proficient in tools such as Excel, Power BI, Salesforce, Tableau, SQL, Java, and Python.

-💞 Self-starter with a strong commitment to continuous learning, as showcased in my portfolio of self-taught projects.
-Ready to contribute to innovative solutions in fast-paced, standards-driven environments, with a strong willingness to learn and grow.
+💞 I'm a self-starter with a strong commitment to continuous learning, as demonstrated by my portfolio of self-taught projects.
+I'm ready to contribute to innovative solutions in fast-paced, standards-driven environments, with a strong willingness to learn and grow.

-🌷 Designed comprehensive Data Governance Frameworks and Implementation Plans to ensure compliance, data quality, and operational efficiency.
+🌷 I've led initiatives to identify legacy inefficiencies, modernize workflows, and build business cases for strategic improvements.
+I’m particularly effective at bridging technical and non-technical teams, ensuring clear communication, alignment, and actionable outcomes.

-💭 Recognized for strong communication and problem-solving skills, thriving in fast-paced environments where adaptability and innovation are key.
-Experienced in collaborating with cross-functional teams to define business needs, streamline processes, and implement scalable solutions that drive growth.
+💭 Known for my eye for detail, collaboration, and problem-solving, I thrive in fast-paced settings where adaptability and innovation are key.
+I have experience working with cross-functional teams to define business needs, streamline processes, and implement scalable solutions that drive growth.
+I'm also recognized for strong communication skills and translating complex ideas into clear business insights.

-🧪 While rooted in healthcare, I am eager to apply my skills to any industry, delivering impactful solutions that align with organizational goals.
+🧪 While my expertise is rooted in healthcare, I’m eager to apply my skills across industries—delivering impactful, data-driven solutions that align with organizational goals.

 💌 Bilingual: Spanish (native) and English (fluent); currently improving my French language skills.